atanasster/grommet-controls/src/js/chartjs/PolarChart/README.md

 ## undefined
-Pie chart wrapper to chart.js Pie with grommet theming.
+Polar chart wrapper to chart.js Polar with grommet theming.
        For all standard charting options, consult the chart.js docs